IrishMarineInstitute/irish_sea_sensitivity_analysis/raw_data/readME.md

 * National Biodiversity Data Centre Seasearch: https://maps.biodiversityireland.ie/Dataset/158

 ## University College Cork
-* Barrel Jellyfish Aerial Surveys: This data was provided by Tom Doyle and if you would like to use it in a study please contact Tom to let him know.
+* Barrel Jellyfish Aerial Surveys: This data was provided by Dr Tom Doyle, UCC and if you would like to use it in a study please contact Tom to let him know.